Aedes aegypti FAQs

 - Ensure window and door screens are in good condition.

-- Report daytime mosquito activity immediately to the Alameda County Mosquito Abatement District at (510) 783-7744 or www.mosquitoes.org.
+- Report aggressive daytime mosquito biting to the Alameda County Mosquito Abatement District by calling us at (510) 783-7744 or submitting a Service Request online.

 If you develop a fever, headache, and joint or muscle pain after returning from an area where dengue, chikungunya, yellow fever, or Zika is present, contact your doctor.
 Use mosquito repellent for three weeks and stay indoors as much as possible to avoid mosquito bites and prevent the possible spread of disease.